2006 Macau Grand Prix: Main Race

-Elsewhere, Jarvis' engine was failing and he fell behind Grosjean, the recovering Kobayashi and Jakes.
-Buemi and Nakajima became part of the battle for third as Buemi passed Nakajima after the latter grazed a wall lightly and Antinucci fended off Sutil.
-Soon after, Kobayashi fell out of the top twenty when he slid sideways into a barrier at Lisboa corner.
+Jarvis' engine was failing, and he fell behind Grosjean, the recovering Kobayashi, and Jakes.
+Buemi and Nakajima joined the battle for third after Buemi passed Nakajima after the latter lightly grazed a wall and Antinucci fended off Sutil.
+SSoon after, Kobayashi dropped out of the top twenty after sliding sideways into a barrier at Lisboa corner.
 On lap 12, Nakajima crashed on cold tyres at Police corner and retired.
-Yellow flags were briefly necessitated at Lisboa turn for the second time after Ikeda slid wide and allowed Jelley to pass him but they were soon withdrawn as the leaders entered the area.
-It took Antinucci two laps to catch Hirate and elected to move out of his slipstream for a successful overtake for third on lap 12.
-Hirate slowed with brake pressure issues and dropped to fourth when Sutil out-dragged him on the following lap.
-Tsukakoshi and Hirate retired on lap 14 due to separate accidents.
-Tsukakoshi missed the braking point for Fisherman's Bend corner and went straight into a barrier and Hirate crashed into a wall at San Francisco Bend turn.
+Yellow flags were briefly required at the second Lisboa turn after Ikeda slid wide and allowed Jelley to pass him, but they were quickly withdrawn as the leaders entered the area.
+Antinucci caught Hirate after two laps and moved out of his slipstream for a successful overtake for third on lap 12.
+Hirate slowed due to brake pressure issues and dropped to fourth on the following lap when Sutil outdragged him.
+Tsukakoshi and Hirate both retired after separate accidents on lap 14.
+Tsukakoshi missed the braking point for Fisherman's Bend corner and went into a barrier, while Hirate collided with a wall at San Francisco Bend.
 On the final lap, Streit was 200 m behind Vettel and attempted an overtake to the inside at Lisboa corner but both retired after colliding.

 Conway kept the lead for the rest of the race to become the first British driver to win the Macau Grand Prix since Darren Manning won the 1999 race.
-Antinucci was closing up to Conway in the closing laps but was impeded by a slower car in the Mountain section and slid luridly on lap fourteen which left him 1.4 seconds behind in second, and Sutil completed the podium in third.
+Antinucci was closing in on Conway in the closing laps, but a slower car in the Mountain section impeded him and slid luridly on lap fourteen, leaving him 1.4 seconds behind in second, and Sutil completed the podium in third.
 Off the podium, Buemi came fourth, Grosjean was close behind in fifth, Jakes finished sixth having moved up fourteen from his starting position and Oshima finished seventh.
-Buurman and Engel placed eighth and ninth after starting 30th and 32nd respectively and Carbone recovered from his first lap puncture to round out the top ten.
+Buurman and Engel were eighth and ninth after starting 30th and 32nd respectively and Carbone recovered from his first lap puncture to finish tenth.
 Jelley, Winslow, Asmer, Massironi, Jarvis, Kennard, Rodríguez, Ikeda, Kobayashi, Ho, Kimball, Cheong, Vettel, Streit, Merszei, Lei and Hirate were the final classified finishers.
-The attrition rate was low with five of the 32 entrants not finishing the race and eleven accidents occurred during it.
+The attrition rate was low, with only five of the 32 entrants dropping out, and eleven accidents occurring during the race.